NeuroTechX/ntx_slack_archive/general.md

  >Well, if you want a bot that does that, it would have to watch for some expressions, and then inject a JS script that does the magic...
 I don't know if it's possible for the clients to receive anything other than text

+3/8/2017 5:26 PM

+ **dojeda** :

+ >BTW this is not a hack of my own, I just found it yesterday on github...